robmeijer/im-wp-plugin-skeleton/README.md

 #### Plugin Git Repository
 When starting fresh with a new plugin, you first need to delete the existing `.git` directory, and initialise a new repository using `git init`.

-#### Composer
-In order to install your local dependencies, you need to run `composer install -o`.
-This will update your `composer.lock` file with the installed dependencies, as well as optimise the autoloader.
-Make sure that the `composer.lock` file is committed.

 #### Actions
 The actions are dedicated classes that should be triggered for your WP action hooks.
 These should be located in `/src/Action` with the namespace `IM\Fabric\Plugin\<Service>\Action` e.g. `IM\Fabric\Plugin\MyService\Action`.